McDonald’s Sales Just Dropped Big, Here’s Why Fewer People Are Eating Fast Food Right Now

 Turns out, budget-conscious customers and bad weather were dragging sales down.
 But I think it’s more than that.
 I think we’re watching a quiet shift in how Americans think about fast food…and it’s been coming for a while.

-Let’s break down why McDonald’s (and maybe fast food in general) is struggling a little more lately, what it says about our eating habits, and why your next burger might cost more than you expect.
+Let’s explore why McDonald’s (and maybe fast food in general) is struggling a little more lately, what it says about our eating habits, and why your next burger might cost more than you expect.

 McDonald’s reported that U.S. same-store sales fell more than expected last quarter.
 Usually, they’re a reliable giant, people eat McDonald’s in every economy.
 But this time?
 Not so much.